 A Poetic of Living

-Installation // Dimensions variable // Soil from Pen Park and Farmington Country Club, Celosia, fungus // 2021.
+Installation // Dimensions variable // Soil from Pen Park and Farmington Country Club, Celosia, Fungus, Oxygen, Light, Care // 2021.
 Photos courtesy of Wellcome Gallery.
 Photos taken by Stacey Evans.

 "What would it mean to consider Black aliveness, especially given how readily- and literally- Blackness is indexed to death?" - Kevin Quashie, Black Aliveness, Or a Poetics of Being